J-falkenstein/topolosses/README.md

 pip install topolosses
 ```

 Pre-built wheels are available for Linux platforms.
 If no compatible wheel exists, pip will compile from source locally.
-This requires a C++ compiler, Python development headers, OpenCV, Boost, and Eigen libraries.
-(TODO: specify which versions are needed and where to locate the libraries).

-Alternative you can clone source-code from `GitHub <https://github.com/J-falkenstein/topolosses>`_.
-If pip can't find a compatible wheel, building manually from source is often more reliable than letting pip attempt the compilation.
-This approach allows to tweak pyproject.toml and CMakeLists.txt to point at your local library paths.
 See working-with-source-code section for more details.

 ## Usage